 The list of designated RSMCs conducting global ensemble numerical weather prediction is provided in the Manual on the WIPPS, Part III.

 Each of these RSMCs provides data and products with global coverage.
-Guidelines for producing tropical cyclone low/cyclone vortex variables are provided in Appendix 2.3.
+Guidelines for producing tropical low/cyclone vortex variables are provided in Appendix 2.3.
 No coordination among RSMCs is required.
 RSMCs are required to send the verification results to the Lead Centre for ensemble prediction system verification.

 How National Meteorological Centres can benefit from and/or contribute to Regional Specialized Meteorological Centres